jmclemo6/canvas-uploader/README.md

 # Canvas Uploader #

-Provides a command-line interface for students to submit file upload assignments to Instructure Canvas
+Provides a command-line interface for students to submit file upload assignments to Instructure Canvas.
+The original can be found [here](https://github.com/cdorsey/canvas-uploader)

 ## Requirements ##